eliot-akira/boots/README.md

 npm install
 ```

-This will install the Gulp task manager and supporting modules.
+This installs the Gulp task manager and supporting modules.

----

 **Build and minify assets**